 Apong or rice beer is made from fermented rice or millet and is a very popular beverage in Arunachal Pradesh.
 The most popular dish of Arunachal Pradesh is Thukpa, a soup recipe that is made with noodles, veggies, and meat.

 Assam food has a distinct flavor due to the use of choicest herbs, fresh fruits and vegetables and due to their way of cooking usually in earthenware.
 Rice is their staple food along with fish curry, lentils, vegetables, duck meat, chicken, pigeon meat and pork.
 They always prefer to use little spices in food.

-Bihar land has a fertile soil due to mighty river Ganga flowing.
-Wheat and rice are found in plenty and Buddhism have brought non-violence to Bihar so the majority of people are vegetarians.
+Bihar land has fertile soil due to the mighty river Ganga flowing.
+Wheat and rice are found in plenty and Buddhism has brought non-violence to Bihar so the majority of people are vegetarians.